As an Amazon Associate I earn from qualifying purchases.

 - ½ teaspoon vanilla extract

-- Preheat oven to 350ºF.
-Line a cupcake pan with cupcake liners and set aside.
+- Preheat the oven to 350ºF (177ºC).
+Line the wells of a cupcake pan with cupcake liners and set aside.

 - In a medium size bowl, toss together the graham cracker crumbs, flour, baking powder, and salt.
 Set aside.

-- Fill cupcake liners ¾ of the way full (I like to use an ice cream scoop with a thumb trigger).
-Push 2 pieces of chocolate into the center of each cupcake.
-They will poke out of the top a bit.
-Bake 18-20 minutes or until edges just start to brown or a toothpick inserted off to the side of the middle comes out clean.
-Remove from oven and allow to cool completely on a wire rack before decorating.
+- Fill the cupcake liners ¾ of the way full (I like to use an ice cream scoop with a thumb trigger).
+Bake cupcakes for 18-20 minutes or until edges just start to brown or a toothpick inserted into the center comes out clean.
+Remove from the oven and allow to cool completely on a wire rack before decorating.

-- In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream the butter until it is light and fluffy.
+- In a medium size bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream the butter until it is light and fluffy.
 Add the marshmallow creme and beat on high until smooth (approximately 2 minutes).

-- Frost the cupcakes using a piping bag or a large zip top bag with the corner snipped off.
+- Using another piping bag or large zip top bag with the corner snipped off, pipe a swirl or mound of marshmallow buttercream on top of the chocolate buttercream.
+Dust with additional graham cracker crumbs, if desired.
 Cupcakes will stay fresh covered at room temperature up to 3 days.